brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_phonon.rst

 For example, the command::

-    compute_phonon 5.0 0.01

-    or

     compute_phonon 0.01

-means that one wants to compute the phonon dispersion using a cutoff distance of 5 Å and a displacement of 0.01 Å.
+means that one wants to compute the phonon dispersion using a displacement of 0.01 Å.

 Caveats
 -------

-if use version 5.0 or later, :attr:`replicate` keywords must write head in the :attr:`run.in` file.
 This keyword should occur after all the :attr:`potential` keywords.

 For two-body potentials, the cutoff distance for force constants can be the same as that for force evaluations.